 by Greg McClanahan

-(Editor's intro: Greg has used the right words with 150 manufactured home retailers and served firms such as Fleetwood Homes, Sam's Club, Conoco Philips, and with thousands of retail clients over the years in manufactured home retailing.)
+(Editor's intro: Greg has used the right words with 150 manufactured home retailers and served firms such as Fleetwood Homes, Sam's Club, Conoco Philips, as well as thousands of retail clients over the years in manufactured home retailing.)

 Great leaders who have devoted themselves to continual learning and personal growth are more equipped to be able to say the right words at the right time.
 Those words may inspire your staff to improved productivity, encourage others to get behind a new company initiative, promote a desire for personal excellence, or maybe give confidence to a colleague experiencing a personal challenge.

 Great sales professionals are equally prepared to say the right words at the right time in a sales presentation -- to be able to understand a client's needs and to then select the right combination of words to affirm to that client that you are their best choice to fulfill that need.

 A wonderful story that exemplifies the significance of saying the right words at the right time is told by Marlo Thomas.
 Every moment of every day is influenced by your words and actions.
 We hope you realize how significant your words can impact the success of your area of responsibility, and ultimately the cumulative success of your company.

 Danny Thomas, the famous actor, was a significant donor to St. Jude Children's Research Hospital.
 His daughter, Marlo, continues in that tradition today.
 She was the editor of a book entitled, The Right Words at the Right Time, of which the entire proceeds continue to be donated to St. Jude's.